femtomc/Problox.jl/README.md

-`Problox.jl` is a small DSL for _probabilistic relational modeling_ which wraps `ProbLog` - a wonderful, well-supported library which extends `Prolog` with probabilistic constructs.
+`Problox.jl` is a small DSL for _probabilistic logic programming_ which wraps [ProbLog](https://dtai.cs.kuleuven.be/problog/) - a wonderful, well-supported library which extends [Prolog](https://en.wikipedia.org/wiki/Prolog) with probabilistic constructs.

 Here's the DSL in action: